rmbinder/documents/README.md

          (Note: The Membership Fee plugin can create corresponding membership numbers)

 The plugin checks whether the sequential number of a document matches the member number (usr_id, usr_uuid or member numer) and then displays the document.

+### Installation and Update

+1. Create a folder named 'Documents' under adm_plugins
+2. Copy all plugin files into this folder (If the folder already exists, you only need to replace all the files within it.)
+3. To install (or update) , run the following PHP file: .../adm_plugins/Documents/system/install.php